IDEAS: Graduate Courses

 This 30-hour course is designed to build upon the foundational theories and complex issues studied in IDEAS 1: Anti-Racist School Practices to Support the Success of All Students.
 Participants will study systemic change models and develop, enact, and evaluate a project to effect change in their educational setting, whether that setting is working with a small group of students, a classroom, a grade level, a school, or an entire district.
 Successful completion of IDEAS 1 is a prerequisite for the course.

-The course will meet for 30 hours and offers 2 graduate credits from Framingham State University as well as PDPs (Certificates of Completion).
+The course will meet for 30 hours and offers 2 graduate credits from Bridgewater State University as well as PDPs (Certificates of Completion).

 Building Bridges: Facilitating Difficult Conversations with Students